sherif603/Create-a-Simple-Calculator-with-R/README.md

 The project was created in 2001 by Dr. Diethelm Wuertz and his associates in Zurich, Switzerland, and has many useful packages such as fBasics, fGarch, and fPortfolio.
 Website: https://www.rmetrics.org.

-# Create a simplecalculator with R
+# Create a simple calculator with R

 Defining functions help in organizing the code and allow to re-use code fragments whenever you need.
 I define functions to apply arithmetic operations such as addition, subtraction, multiplication, and divistion.

 Decision making is an important part of programming.
 This can be achieved in R programming using the conditional if...else statement.
+I used the If...else statements to call the related functions based on the user input.

 I used readline() function in R to read text lines from an input file, however, I used as.integer() function to transform a character object into an integer object.

+In R Console:
+Firstly, you may enter your arithmetic operation type number 1 - Addition
+2 - Subtraction
+3 - Multiplication
+4 - Division
+Second, enter the first number,
+Third, enter the second number.